Madden NFL 20 review: Get ready to run

 EA Sports games have revolved around Ultimate Team for years.
 As a mode focused on card-collecting, the quickest way to improve your team is to throw money at it.
 Prices vary but generally you’re paying about one dollar per card.
 Most card packs can also be purchased with in-game currency, but you’ll have to grind challenges to earn enough coins for some of the more lavish packs that contain the best players.

 I’ve never felt tempted to spend money in Ultimate Team.
 If you dig the solo loop, you earn enough coins to continuously upgrade your team –- admittedly, at a slower rate.
 However, if you want to be competitive online out of the gate, purchasing card packs can certainly help.

 Madden NFL 20 is a stellar football sim, especially for those who enjoy Franchise or Ultimate Team.
 The reworked player ratings system adds authenticity to the on-the-field gameplay, and Ultimate Team is easier to follow than ever before.
 It’s not without its faults, though.
 The running game feels like a cheat code, and Face of the Franchise is a boring, poorly written career mode.

 Is there a better alternative?

-No, EA Sports is the only studio with an NFL license and you won’t find a serious football sim outside of Madden nowadays.
+No, EA Sports is the only studio with an NFL license, so you won’t find a serious football sim outside of Madden nowadays.
 But if you want something far more casual, Mutant Football League is the closest to NFL Blitz you can find.

 How long will it last?

 I spent around 20 hours with Franchise, Ultimate Team, and Face of the Franchise.
-I’ve only scratched the surface, though.
+I’ve only scratched the surface.
 Madden is a football-season-long event.